r-devel/r-dev-env/docs/contributor_guide/contributing_to_docs.md

 #### 6. Navigate to the Project Root

-- After setting up the virtual environment and installing necessary

-    libraries, navigate to the root directory of the project where the
+- After setting up the virtual environment and installing necessary libraries, navigate to the root directory of the project where the `mkdocs.yml` file is located.

 #### 7. Start the Local Development Server